-I am a political scientist, scientific humanist and patriotic cosmopolitan.
+I am a quantitative social scientist, scientific humanist and patriotic cosmopolitan.
 I was born in Mongolia, grew up in America (U.S. citizen) and studied in England.

 I received my PhD in Government (Political Science) from University of Essex, United Kingdom, a MSc in International Public Policy from University College London and a BA in Philosophy and History from University of Southampton, United Kingdom.

-This blog is an expression of my thoughts on political economy, decision science, statistical modeling, identity and moral philosophy.
+This blog is an expression of my thoughts on political economy, statistical modeling, data analysis and philosophy.

-In my spare time, I play guitar, read, hike, meditate, travel and nap.
+In my spare time, I play guitar, read, watch anime, meditate, listen to BTS and travel.

 If you are interested in my professional background, connect with me via linkedin.